Understanding Our Ingredients & Materials

 The clamshells are made from recycled cardboard, contain no dyes or bleach, and are fully recyclable.

-REUSABLE/RECYCLABLE PLASTIC BOTTLES
+REUSABLE/RECYCLABLE GLASS & PLASTIC JARS

 For our liquid soap, hand sanitizers, deodorant, and other products that come in plastic bottles, jars, or tubes we use high-quality plastics that can be washed and re-used for other purposes.
 They are also fully recyclable.